jmoenig/Snap/API.md

     ide.getMessages();

 #### return value
-an Array of strings, or an empty Array
+an Array of Strings, or an empty Array

 ### IDE_Morph.prototype.getVarNames()